+An important question that comes to mind when you are going to buy a laptop is what to look for when buying a laptop.
 This laptop buying guide will surely help you to consider some points before buying a laptop.
-When compared to the old times, Laptops have become extremely affordable.
+When compared to the old times, laptops have become extremely affordable.
 Today, we can get mid-end laptops for half the price of a flagship smartphone.
 Not just that, laptops are now available in varying sizes and budgets.
 And, what’s more, exclusive features are what make every laptop unique.
 Because of all these factors, most people have a hard time to find the suitable laptop for you.
 And, that’s why you surely need a laptop buying guide to get things done smoothly.
-In today’s article, we shall have an in-depth guide for buying a laptop that explores different areas.
+In today’s article, we shall have an in-depth guide for buying a laptop and how to find a laptop model that is very well suited for your needs and that explores the answer to the question – what to look for when buying a Laptop?

 A laptop is something that you would use for a long time, at least when compared to a smartphone.
 So, before you make a decision, you should be clear about the major purpose.
 For instance, you won’t need a MacBook Pro if you are just going to create some Documents or Browse Web.
 Likewise, a Pentium Dual Core PC won’t be enough if you are a video editor or need more system resources.